andreaorta/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Baranga's blog
 ---

+Some random stuff instead of the usual Hello World!